5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 Septic-Safe Toilet Tank Drop-Ins

 Toilet tank tablets are small tablets that are dropped inside the toilet tank with the aim of softening water.
-Hard water is responsible for most of all toilet stains and therefore softening it before it enters the toilet bowl seems like a good option for most people.
+Hard water is responsible for most of all toilet stains, and therefore, softening it before it enters the toilet bowl seems like a good option for most people.

 Should you however use toilet tank drop-ins if you are on a septic system?
 Are toilet tank tablets septic-safe?
 What are toilet tank tablets made of?